RaPaLearning/gita-begin/gita/Chapter 13.md

 <a name='applopener_174'></a>
-> Devotion in this world
+> Devotion in this world.